int19h/jbomohi/dict/bakre'u/comments.md

 Also, how about putting "beef;bovine meat" as the place keyword for the first place?
 Also "steak;beef" for the word as a whole.

+## 2013-01-27T21:11:37Z — zort (comment 685, on definition 17532, in reply to 684)

+Re: Meat comes from an animal, not from a species/breed

+Ah, screw it, making my own definition.